 Master of Arts in Educational Studies, Educational Policy

-The master's program in Educational Policy provides students with the knowledge and understanding of policy processes and issues in education that help you drive practical improvements in schools at all levels.
+The master's program in Educational Policy provides the ability to understand, analyze and evaluate policy processes and issues in education that are designed to drive practical improvements in education settings at all levels.

-The master's program in Educational Policy is an interdisciplinary program that allows you to apply a focus on questions of policy and policy making in various contexts.
+The master's program in Educational Policy is an interdisciplinary program that allows you to focus on questions of policy and policy making in various contexts.
+For example, you may be interested in:

-You may be interested in investigating the act of policy making in education by considering who the policy actors are, who sets the agendas and how policy problems and solutions are determined.
+- Investigating the act of policy making in education by considering who the policy actors are, who sets the agendas and how policy problems and solutions are determined

 Wherever your interests lie, the master's program in educational policy prepares you for a career helping shape the principles and rules that govern education systems.